 I’ve Been Hearing Tinnitus For A Number of Years….

-Since my middle 30’s, I’ve had a buzzing, whistling, screeching sound in my ears that I’ve never been able to totally get rid of.
+For many years, I’ve had a buzzing, whistling, screeching sound in my ears that I’ve never been able to totally get rid of.
 Those sounds are caused by tinnitus.

 For those who don’t have tinnitus (and you’re lucky, believe me), imagine hearing a continuous, high-pitched squealing sound all the time.